 - Water activities will be shut

-- Advisable to stay away from the shore
+- It is advisable to stay away from the shore

-It’s quite rare for a typhoon to hit the number eight, but having said that, it’s important not to undermine the havoc it can cause, especially on outlying islands.
-With a sustained wind speed of 63 to 117 kilometres per hour, and gusts reaching up to 180 kilometres per hour, it can cause some serious damage.
+It’s quite rare for a typhoon to hit number eight.
+But having said that, it’s important not to undermine the havoc it can cause, especially on the outlying islands.
+With a sustained wind speed of 63 to 117 kilometres per hour, and gusts reaching up to 180 kilometres per hour, T8 can cause some serious damage.

 - Shut your windows firmly and tape them up